 Diabetes doesn’t have to mean significant foot problems.
 Changes to your routine and clothing habits can keep serious diabetic foot issues away.
 Contact Premier Podiatry to learn how to protect the health of your diabetic foot and get the best care available.

 The information on this website is to provide a general podiatry information.
 In no way does any of the information provided reflect a definitive treatment advice.
 It is important to consult a best in class podiatrist regarding ANY questions or issues.
 A thorough podiatric evaluation should ALWAYS be performed for an accurate diagnosis and treatment plan.
-Be sure to call your local foot doctor or New Jersey podiatrist Velimir Petkov, DPM, to schedule a consultation.
+Be sure to call your local foot doctor or Velimir Petkov, DPM, to schedule a consultation.

 Give Us A Call Today973-315-5555Request For Consultation BOOK